metafacture/metafacture-playground/contributing.md

 ## Maintainer Guidelines

-### Board and Tickets
+### Board and Issues

-We use this [board](https://github.com/orgs/metafacture/projects/2) to track the progress of tickets of the Metafacture playground.
-In the following is described when tickets are ready and what stages to pass to make a ticket done.
+We use the [Metafacture Fix and Playground Board](https://github.com/orgs/metafacture/projects/2) to track the progress of issues of the Metafacture Playground.
+In the following we describe when issues are ready and what stages to pass to make a issue done.

 ### From Backlog to Done

-We track the progress of the Metafacture Playground issues in the [Metafacture Fix and Playground Board](https://github.com/orgs/metafacture/projects/2).
 Issues move from left to right.
 We use the following columns:

 #### Backlog